SoftwareAG/c8y-docs/src/documents/guides/reference/users.html.md

       ...
     }

-When group is updated with changed roles or permissions, suitable audit record is created with type 'Group' and activity 'Group updated'.
+When a group is updated with changed roles or permissions, a corresponding audit record is created with type 'Group' and activity 'Group updated'.

 ## Group reference collection